 Is chaining your dog cruel?

 Dogs are social animals.
 As companion animals, it’s completely natural for them to bond with humans and other dogs.
-So their natural tendency is to seek company and interaction both from their four-legged and two-legged friends.
+So, their natural tendency is to seek company and interaction both from their four-legged and two-legged friends.

 If they’re chained to prevent dog aggression or biting, the owner should be working with a professional to help evaluate and rectify the behaviour.

 If a dog owner is not willing or able to deal with a dog’s problematic behaviour and uses tethering as a problem solver (for them, not the dog!) or is using it as a method of punishment, it may well be time for a welfare organisation to intervene.
-They’ll help rehome the dog to a more suitable environment where it will get the love, care and attention it deserves.

 Here’s how to report animal abuse appropriately.